CONTEMPORARY SCULPTURE FULMER

 This year's exhibition includes sculptures by: Mohammed Qasim Ashfaq, Bask, Claire Baily, James Balmforth, Clare Burnett, James Capper, Cedric Christie, Adeline De Monseignat, Heywood & Condie, Alex Hoda, Evy Jokhova, Amanda Moström, Will Nash, Almuth Tebbenhoff, Sam Shendi, Amy Stephens, Jack West, Julian Wild and David Worthington.

-In June the exhibition will be joined by two exciting editions.
+In June the exhibition is joined by two exciting editions.
 The first is a partnership with our friends at the Royal Society of Sculptors; we are delighted to announce that we will be hosting the Spotlight Award at Contemporary Sculpture Fulmer for the first time.
 This year's winner Marco Miehling will be given the opportunity to create a solo presentation on site.

 Launching at the same time will be the first Fulmer Commission.
 We are working closely with Collective Matter to develop and build a new structure in the gardens which will be used for artist activities, an educational and peer support program, artist talks and other events.
 More information will follow.
 Contact